Nitrolaunch/nitrolaunch/README.md

 This is the main use case of most people, and is an important focus of the ecosystem.

-### A GUI launcher
+### A desktop app

-All the functionalities of the CLI in a more approachable format as a desktop application.
+All the functionalities of the CLI in a more approachable format.

 ### A library for your launcher